Redwood Coast Airport Microgrid

 Representatives lined up to cut the ribbon at the end of our Grand Opening ceremony on June 22.
 Congratulations and thank you to everyone who made this milestone a reality!

 The Redwood Coast Airport Microgrid is a locally-owned, renewable energy facility at our regional airport.
 It serves as a modern cornerstone for a healthier, more resilient, and energy-independent community.
-It’s possible because our Community Choice Energy (CCE) customers support RCEA’s mission to invest our energy dollars locally rather than exporting them to distant shareholders.
+Projects like this are possible because our Community Choice Energy (CCE) customers support RCEA’s mission to invest our energy dollars locally rather than exporting them to distant shareholders.
 As each passing season demonstrates what we can expect from climate change, Humboldt shows how to be part of the solution and grow stronger in the process.

-• 2 MW battery storage system providing 9 MWh of energy, comprised of three Tesla Megapacks
+• 2.2 MW battery storage system providing 9 MWh of energy, composed of three Tesla Megapacks

-• Microgrid controller provides the ability to “island” from the main grid so the airport and adjacent Coast Guard facility can run fully on solar and batteries if there is a regional power outage
+• Microgrid controller provides the ability to “island” from the main grid so the airport and adjacent Coast Guard facility can run fully on solar and batteries during regional power outages

 • Electric vehicle charging stations capable of demand response